 The goal of the Committee onCultural Diversity in the Church is that ministry leaders who attend these trainings increase their capacity to welcome, receive, and encourage all emerging cultural groups to assume their role of leadership in the Church and, in turn, to train other ministry leaders to do the same.

-This formation program aims to
+This formation program aims to prepare ministry leaders to:

-outlines of a theology and spirituality of ministry in intercultural settings, including the manner in which the Magisterium understands the concepts of evangelization, the New Evangelization, and inculturation.
+- Articulate the general outlines of a theology and spirituality of ministry in intercultural settings, including the manner in which the Magisterium understands the concepts of evangelization, the New Evangelization, and inculturation.

 - Increase awareness regarding how to communicate appropriately with persons and groups in cultures other than one's own.

 - Increase awareness regarding how to communicate effectively with persons and groups in cultures other than one's own.

-- Gain the ability to identify and articulate patterns of prejudice
+- Gain the ability to identify and articulate patterns of prejudice that impede intergroup interaction.

-cultural groups into the life and mission of the parish and diocese.
+- Provide a rationale for the inclusion and integration of diverse cultural groups into the life and mission of the parish and diocese.